About me

 For more academic information, including links to public engagement activities, please see my staff profile at Sheffield's Department of History website here.

 When I'm not looking at manuscripts, I love exploring the great outdoors – I'm a keen runner and hiker, a struggling cyclist (I'll be forever acclimatising to the hills here!), former rower, and netball novice.
-I try to be an active member of the community and volunteer at Food Works and Holly Hagg Community Farm.
+I try to be an active member of the community and volunteer at Food Works.